 - Buffets in town include Keene State College’s dining commons and Keene Buffet

-- Lots of places to get coffee including locally owned coffee houses, Panera Bread, Starbucks (2x), and more!
+- Lots of places to get coffee including locally owned coffee houses, Panera Bread, two Starbucks, a 24-hour Dunkin Donuts, and more!

 - Many local restaurants and chains are open Sundays.